 Swap Chips for Popcorn

-Toss out those greasy, fiber-void bags of chips and replace them with a bag of popcorn, advises Rumsey.
-"Many people don't realize that air-popped popcorn is a whole grain, serving up 5 grams of fiber and just 120 calories in a 4 cup serving.
+Toss out those greasy, fiber-void bags of chips and replace them with a bag of popcorn.
+Many people don't realize that air-popped popcorn is a whole grain, serving up 5 grams of fiber and just 120 calories in a 4 cup serving.
 A far cry from regular potato chips which pack just over 1 gram of fiber and 160 calories in a 1-ounce serving.
 Choosing popcorn for a snack will add a serving of whole grains to your day, and 5 times more fiber compared to chips.
-Just be sure to steer clear of popcorn doused with butter, oil, and salt, as these ingredients can negate the health benefits."
-Instead, try some of these 20 Delicious Ways to Dress Up Your Popcorn.
+Just be sure to steer clear of popcorn doused with butter, oil, and salt, as these ingredients can negate the health benefits.
+Instead, try some of these healthy popcorn recipes.

-Nuts—like almonds (one of the 29 Best-Ever Proteins for Weight Loss)—are most often tauted for their protein and healthy fats, but they're solid sources of fiber, too.
+Nuts—like almonds—are most often touted for their protein and healthy fats, but they're solid sources of fiber, too.
 An ounce of almonds packs 3.5 grams per ounce while the same serving size of walnuts carries 2 grams—not too shabby!
 Keep a bag of mixed nuts in your car and desk drawer so you're prepared with a non-perishable, filling snack whenever hunger strikes.
 They also make a tasty yogurt and oatmeal mix-ins.